obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 ![Visual Studio - Additional Settings](../ASPNET-SMSAPI/Images/AdditionalInfo.png)

-In **Solution Explorer**, right click **Dependencies** and select **Manage NuGet Packages**.
+In **Solution Explorer**, right-click **Dependencies** and select **Manage NuGet Packages**.
 Now select the **Browse** tab and search for **Vonage**.
 You'll see [Vonage](https://www.nuget.org/packages/Vonage/) appear and press **Install** on the latest stable release (6.03 at the time of this writing).

 ![Installing Vonage dependancies](../ASPNET-SMSAPI/Images/InstallVonage.png)

 # What is MVC, and why should we use it?

 Before we jump into code, I wanted to provide a basic overview of MVC where you can better understand why we use this pattern for web applications today.
-In short, MVC stands for model-view-controller, and it is a design pattern that ensures applications are well architected and easy to test and maintain for future developers working in the code base.
+In short, MVC stands for model-view-controller, a design pattern that ensures applications are well architected and easy to test and maintain for future developers working in the code base.

 **M**odels: Represent the data of the application.